 Many years ago I worked in a small office next to a large council department.
 The office had a car park, with room for three cars.
 There were two mature holly trees near the entrance.
 One Monday morning, a digger arrived and cut down the holly trees.
 They made space for two extra cars.

 I’ve always mourned those holly trees.
 Some years later I moved to a house with a front garden which had been turned over to gravel to create two parking spaces and a back garden which had also been filled with gravel.
 Over several years I dug up the gravel and planted flowers and bushes so that the house had a front garden again.
 By the time I left, it was full of flowers and buzzed with insects and bees.
 I turned the back garden into vegetable plot with a tiny lawn.
 I moved to another house, this time with a paved car park in the front garden and a bare lawn in the back.
 That car park now has roses, daffodils, vegetables, herbs and a tiny holly tree.
 It is buzzing with life.
 The lawn has become a mini allotment.

 The ‘paradise’ in the title comes from Joni Mitchell’s song ‘Big Yellow Taxi’ which always reminds me of the holly trees and the car park.

 I will go on reclaiming car parks for plants and flowers until I have avenged the holly trees.

-And a wee note on my avatar
+A wee note on my avatar

 This is Roxy, a much loved, much missed, wild and assertive rescue cat.
 She had many interests, including gardening, wildlife and writing on any unattended laptops.
 She was blogging before blogging was invented.
-We’ve had two more rescue cats since Roxy.
+We’ve had three more rescue cats since Roxy.
 They appear from time to time in the blog but I channel her spirit in my writing.